 Crack is a very addictive substance due to its potency and the rapid high that results from its particular method of use.
 As crack is heated, and its resultant vapor smoked or inhaled, the active cocaine component crosses almost immediately from the lungs to the bloodstream, whereupon it is quickly shuttled to the brain.

 Insufflated or nasally inhaled powdered cocaine traverses a slower route to the brain—yielding effects that are less intense but potentially longer-lasting.
-Crack provides an immediate, intense euphoric and pain-reducing high that may only last for five minutes.
-The interplay of both its quick onset of action and intense high contributes to crack’s powerful addictive potential.
+Crack provides an immediate, intense, euphoric, and pain-reducing high that may only last for five minutes.
+The interplay of its quick onset of action and intense high contributes to crack’s powerful addictive potential.

-As crack use continues, the person will become tolerant to its effects—at which point an increased quantity or frequency of use will be needed to produce the wanted experience.
-As tolerance builds, and crack use ramps up in an attempt to overcome it, the risks of sustaining physical harm and/or experiencing overdose rise.
-Similarly, the chances of developing a crack addiction become increasingly more likely.
+As crack use continues, a person will become tolerant to its effects—at which point an increased quantity or frequency of use will be needed to produce the wanted experience.
+As tolerance builds and crack use ramps up in an attempt to overcome tolerance, the risks of sustaining physical harm and/or experiencing crack overdose rise.
+Similarly, the chances of developing a crack addiction become increasingly likely.

-Methods of Use and the Effects of Crack
+Methods of Use and Effects of Crack Use

 As a stimulant, crack has the potential to speed up various actions throughout the body and brain.
 While under the influence of crack, a user may: